hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 # Architectural styles
 - How to look at an app architecture from dif perspectives?
 - What are the common ways to structure the logical view?
-What is the advs & disadvs of each?
+What are the advs & disadvs of each?

 # IPC
 - What are the main types of interaction styles, categorized by dif dimensions?